objectscript/Polymetric-Dashboard/docs/InstallUsingSourceCode.md

           - Do not select "Namespace Default Application"
        - Enable only "Application" and "CSP/ZEN"
        - Leave Permitted Classes blank
-       - Within Securtiy Settings set
+       - Within Security Settings set
           - Resource Required %Admin_Operate
        - Set Session Settings to
            - Session Timeout: 3600
            - Leave Event Class blank
            - Use Cookie for session: "Always"
            - Session Cookie Path: "/api/dashboard/"
-       - Dispatch Class: "Api.Dashboard"
+       - Dispatch Class: "%Api.Dashboard"
        - All other settings should be left as the default.
     3. Click "Save"
   3. **/csp/sys/dashboard/** - Serves the front end files